Llourn/dog-finder/README.md

 ## Features

 Some feature of this website are:

-- You can search for dogs to adopt.
+- Find lovable cuddle-monsters to claim as your own!
-- You get result depending on parameter that you specified.
+- There are numerous search parameters to choose from to help you narrow down your search to that perfect dog.
-- You can see the location of the dog to adopt on a map.
+- Had to expand your search to a location further away?
+No problem!
+Google maps will display the location of the prospective adoptee so you can plan that road trip.

 ## Wishlist

 Things that we would like to add in a future update would be:

-- More animal choices.
+- More animals!
+Cats, rabbits, chinchillas, bearded dragons... etc.
-- Adding search by organisation.
+- Implement search by organization.